vmware-archive/nsxraml/md-version/nsxvapi.md

 machine.

 ### /2.0/services/policy/serviceprovider/firewall
-Working with Service Composer Firewall
+Working With Service Composer Firewall
 --------------

 * **get** *(secured)*: If Service Composer goes out of sync with Distributed Firewall, you